Using grub-legacy on Debian 6.0

 Index

-Debian 6.0 on amd64 and i386 uses the grub-pc (Grub 2) boot loader by default.
-It's complicated and there are still some problems with setting grub passwords.
+Debian 6.0 onwards on amd64 and i386 uses the grub-pc (Grub 2) boot loader by default.
+It's large and over complicated if you only want to boot a single operating system.
 Changing to the simpler grub-legacy can be done with the following commands:

 apt-get install grub-legacy